phubbard67/CS465-565-assignments/README.md

 This is an extension of assignment one, but adding some css

 ### Assignment 3
+In this assignment, we focused on box placement on an HTML page, with a main focus in Bootstrap
 ### Assignment 4
+In this assinment, we focused on implamenting basic Javascript functions
 ### Assignment 5
+In assignment 5, we created a basic client server with Node.js to return a name, email and message to the user's screen.
+#### Languages used
+  -Bootstrap<br>
+  -html<br>
+  -Node.js<br>
+  -Express
 ### Assignment 6
+In this assignment, we did different tutorials for web application technology.
+I chose to do the following three tutorials<br>
+-<a href="https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website">Express tutorial</a><br>
+-<a href="https://angular-presentation.firebaseapp.com/angular/typescript/intro">Typescript Tutorial</a><br>
+-<a href="https://reactjs.org/tutorial/tutorial.html">React Tutorial</a><br>